Nar Phu Valley Trek

 Included

-• All airport & hotel transfers by private vehicle.
+• All transfers by private vehicle.

-• 10 nights’ accommodation in a tea house during the trek with an attached bathroom where possible.
+• Accommodation in 3-4* category hotels in Kathmandu, tourist standard hotels in Manang and Kurintar, and local tea house lodges during the trek with attached bathroom where possible.

 • Only breakfast during the stay in Kathmandu.